p5kw4r/bc-interoperability/README.md

 "0xdeb92221fed1dfe74ea63c00aede6b31f02d6abe"
 ```

-> This command returns the address corresponding to the private key.
+> This command returns the address of the imported account.

-> The key can be removed from the wallet, after it has earned some ethers to spend in transactions.
+> The private key can be removed from the node's keychain, after it has earned some ethers to spend in transactions.

 To convert the address to an address with an [EIP55](https://github.com/ethereum/EIPs/issues/55) checksum: